jianshu93/parahmm/docs/index.md

 2. Matrices layouts have to be carefully chosen to avoid scatter and gather in the SIMD instructions.
 3. Three algorithms have different data access patterns, algorithms need to consider data locality.

+## Background
+Hidden
+The main data structures for Hidden markov models are two matrixs storing the transition probability between hidden states and emission probability from hidden states to observations.

 ## Approach
 As previously discussed, the data dependency is in